 The oil and gas industry has always been a male-dominated sector, but a new for-profit, industry-backed social media platform is hoping to change that.

 Houston-based Pink Petro, which will officially launch in November, is being touted as the first online social media platform built by the energy sector for “women, girls and diversity advocates.”

-Pink Petro is a for-profit, business-to-business venture with Houston-based Halliburton Co.
-(NYSE: HAL) as an early partner that is being led by its founder, CEO and publisher Katie Mehnert, an energy veteran who has worked for BP PLC (NYSE: BP) and the Shell Oil Co.
-(NYSE: RSDA).
-Her vision is for Pink Petro is to become a relevant niche digital channel for female networking and mentorship, with men assisting as well to help women “bust the glass ceiling.”
+Pink Petro is a for-profit, business-to-business venture with Houston-based Halliburton Co. as an early partner.
+Its leader is the founder, CEO, and publisher Katie Mehnert.
+She is an energy veteran who has worked for BP PLC and the Shell Oil Co.
+Her vision is for Pink Petro is to become a relevant niche digital channel for female networking and mentorship.
+Furthermore, with the presence of men assisting to help women “bust the glass ceiling.”

-Energy companies are jumping on board in support, in part because the sector needs more quality employees during the ongoing energy boom, and many of them will be women and minorities.
-No energy company in the Fortune 500 is led by a woman.
+Energy companies are jumping on board in support.
+In part, because the sector needs more diverse and quality employees.
+During the ongoing boom and the energy transition, women and minorities will become increasingly critical components of the workforce.
+Currently, no energy company in the Fortune 500 is led by a woman.

-Women in the energy sector do a lot with nonprofit networking but more is needed, she said.
+Women in the energy sector do a lot with nonprofit networking but more is needed, Katie emphasizes.

 “Women are, traditionally, not very good at tooting their own horns.”

 Pink Petro is launching as a new division of Brown Technical Media Corp., which has new ownership through co-owner Noah Davis.
 He has taken over the the longstanding Brown Technical Book Shop in Houston and started the new Brown Petro.
 According to Davis, Brown Book Shop struggled to adjust to the digital age, being an oil and gas bookstore.
 Now, the new ownership is working to change all of that.Recommend0 recommendationsPublished in